 Audiologist (NHS and private), research assistant (linguistics and a sleep lab), a marketing agency, packing and shipping sunglasses…

 MRC Institute of Hearing Nottingham/NIHR Biomedical Research Centre

 Favourite thing to do in my job: Stumbling across interesting facts

-I'm interested in hearing, tinnitus and the brain - what can go wrong with them and what can we do about it?
+About Me: I'm interested in hearing, tinnitus and the brain - what can go wrong with them and what can we do about it?

 I live with my wife in Nottingham.
 We’ve been married 2 years.
 We met in Leeds on New Year’s Eve.
 We spent a long time living in Leeds and own a flat there together.
 I play a couple of instruments and used to make music.
 I once had one of my songs played on BBC Radio.
 I sometimes play Xbox against my brother.
 I’m much better than him.
 He doesn’t agree.